Euphoria (Kendrick Lamar song): Background

+Kendrick Lamar and Drake escalated into a feud after the former released "Like That", as the latter responded with "Push Ups" and "Taylor Made Freestyle" in April 2024.

 On March 22, 2024, Kendrick Lamar made a surprise appearance on Future and Metro Boomin's collaborative studio album We Don't Trust You on the single "Like That".
 His featured verse was a diss aimed at Drake and J. Cole in response to their single "First Person Shooter".
 Cole rebutted "Like That" first with the polarizing "7 Minute Drill", which he later retracted and removed from streaming services.

 Drake offered two responses to "Like That".
 His first, "Push Ups", was premiered by media personality DJ Akademiks after a low quality demo version that sampled "Get Money" by Junior M.A.F.I.A. was leaked.
 Throughout the song, Drake mocks Lamar's short stature and musical authenticity, all the while generating rumors of him being extorted by his former label, Top Dawg Entertainment (TDE).

 The second response, "Taylor Made Freestyle", was released on Drake's social media accounts immediately after "Push Ups" was released to streaming platforms.
 The song used AI-generated vocals of Tupac Shakur and Snoop Dogg, two of Lamar's musical idols, to entice him to release his own response.
 He also questioned his friendship with singer-songwriter Taylor Swift, whom the freestyle is named after.
 Shakur's estate sent Drake a cease and desist letter accusing him of violating the rapper's personality rights and abusing his legacy.
 They further claimed that the AI-generated vocals being used against Lamar, a "good friend" of the estate who respected Shakur publicly and privately, compounded the disrespect.
 Drake was ordered to remove the song from his social media accounts or face litigation; he obliged to the former demand.